Henry Stephenson1

 M, #26095, b.
 19 April 1803, d.
 21 August 1891

-Sir Harry George Powlett, 4th Duke of Cleveland was born on 19 April 1803.1 He was the son of Sir William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett.1 He married Catherine Lucy Wilhelmina Stanhope, daughter of Philip Henry Stanhope, 4th Earl Stanhope and Hon.
-Catherine Lucy Smith, on 2 August 1854 at Chevening, Kent, England.1 He died on 21 August 1891 at age 88 at Cleveland House, 16 St. James's Square, Westminster, London, England, without issue.1 His will was probated, at £1,440,889.1
+Harry George Powlett, 4th Duke of Cleveland was born on 19 April 1803.1 He was the son of William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett.1 He married Lady Catherine Lucy Wilhelmina Stanhope, daughter of Philip Henry Stanhope, 4th Earl Stanhope and Hon.
+Catherine Lucy Smith, on 2 August 1854 at Chevening, Kent, EnglandG.1 He died on 21 August 1891 at age 88 at Cleveland House, 16 St. James's Square, Westminster, London, EnglandG, without issue.1 His will was proven (by probate), at £1,440,889.1

 On his death, all of his titles, except the Barony Barnard of Barnard's Castle [1698] became extinct.1